 Most businesses wanting to use PR to help attract new customers would benefit from using a selection of simple metrics that align with the famous AIDA (Awareness, Interest, Desire, Action) model of marketing communications and blend with broader inbound marketing and sales techniques.

 Awareness: Typically, we would suggest that organisations start with the Media Reach and Estimated Views figures detailed earlier, and analyse these figures to see whether there is a relationship with some of the other metrics described below.
+More sophisticated listening tools allow for sentiment analysis at this point too.

 Interest: It is easier to gauge interest than awareness, particularly for companies with a straightforward online presence.
 We look at popular analytics packages to see the volumes of New Visitors to a customer’s website, as well as levels of Social Media Interactions and the New Followers those accounts attract.